Engineering Favorable Propagation: Near-Field IRS Deployment for Spatial Multiplexing

-As shown in Fig. \ref{RATEFig}, the optimized design consistently outperforms the Random baseline at both transmit power levels $P_{\max}=10\text{dBm}$ and $P_{\max}=20\text{dBm}$ throughout the entire range of $\kappa$.
-The performance of all schemes improves as $\kappa$ increases since a stronger LoS component renders the channel more deterministic and less susceptible to fading.
-Fig. \ref{RATEv2} compares different IRS sizes.
-Using a larger surface with $N=600$ substantially elevates the sum-rate relative to $N=200$ and indicates that intelligent phase-shift design becomes increasingly consequential as the system scales.
-Across these conditions, the optimized curve operates close to the Interference-Free benchmark, evidencing the effectiveness of the proposed deployment and joint optimization in suppressing inter-user interference and maximizing the ergodic sum-rate.
+As shown in Fig. \ref{RATEFig}, the proposed design consistently outperforms the Random baseline over the entire range of $\kappa$ at both transmit power levels $P_{\max}=10$ dBm and $P_{\max}=20$ dBm.
+In addition, the proposed scheme performs close to the Interference-Free benchmark and remains competitive with the ZF and RZF baselines, which demonstrates that the proposed near-field deployment together with the deterministic IRS phase optimization can effectively suppress inter-user interference even under the low-complexity MRT framework.
+It is also observed that the ergodic sum-rate of all schemes increases with $\kappa$, since a stronger LoS component renders the channel more deterministic and less sensitive to fading.

-To further quantify the intrinsic channel decorrelation capability engineered by our deployment strategy, Fig. \ref{EDoFv2} plots the expected EDoF, $\mathbb{E}[\mathrm{EDoF}]$, versus the IRS size ($N_u=N_v$) under $P_{\max}=15$ dBm.
-The expectation is computed via Monte Carlo simulations, where the EDoF is averaged over numerous realizations of random IRS phase shifts.
-This methodology allows us to assess the fundamental quality of the propagation environment itself, isolating the gains from physical deployment from those of a specific phase shift optimization algorithm.
-As shown, under our proposed deployment condition, the $\mathbb{E}[\mathrm{EDoF}]$ steadily increases with $N_u$ and approaches the theoretical maximum of $K=4$.
-This result signifies that the proposed sparse deployment fundamentally enables the system to achieve full spatial multiplexing gain by creating four nearly orthogonal sub-channels.
-In contrast, denser array configurations yield a significantly lower $\mathbb{E}[\mathrm{EDoF}]$, reinforcing the conclusion that judicious sparse deployment is the critical factor for maximizing the available degrees of freedom.